anton-k/csound-for-juce/README.md

 Cabbage is great if you want to build a plugin entirely from CSD. csound-for-juce is for when you want Csound's DSP power inside a JUCE plugin you control.
 Use Cabbage if CSD is your whole plugin with UI produced by Cabbage.
-Use csound-for-juce if Csound is one component of a larger JUCE project with customu UI.
+Use csound-for-juce if Csound is one component of a larger JUCE project with custom UI.

 Cabbage is a complete plugin authoring environment.
 You write your CSD file with embedded GUI annotations, and Cabbage builds the entire plugin for you — DSP, UI,